-Each new student is assigned an Enrolment Officer at the application phase of their studies.
-Enrolment Officers at Alexander College are responsible for answering general questions, providing personalized support, and ensuring that each student has a direct contact and connection to the College staff.
+Each new student is assigned an Enrolment Advisor at the application phase of their studies.
+Enrolment Advisors at Alexander College are responsible for answering general questions, providing personalized support, and ensuring that each student has a direct contact and connection to the College staff.

-Our Enrolment Officers are also able to offer assistance and support to our diverse student population in additional languages, including Mandarin, Punjabi, Korean, and Spanish.
+Our Enrolment Advisors are also able to offer assistance and support to our diverse student population in additional languages, including Mandarin, Punjabi, Korean, and Spanish.

 How to Apply

-Programs at Alexander College have open enrolment and applications are accepted until programs are full and for up to two weeks after the semester begins.
+Programs at Alexander College are considered to have open enrolment and applications are normally accepted until programs are full.
+Space permitting, new applications may be accepted for up to one week after classes begin.
 Some courses can fill quickly, and we encourage new students to submit applications as soon as possible in order to have the greatest course selection.

 Applications may be made in person at either campus, or sent by mail: